Lower Dolpo Trek

 Kathmandu

 On arrival, you will land at Kathmandu airport, where our friendly team will greet you and take you to your hotel.
-Depending on what time you arrive, you are free to take a rest, or if you are itching to start exploring, you can spend the rest of the day soaking up the atmosphere of the Capital.
+Depending on what time you arrive, you are free to rest, or if you are itching to start exploring, you can spend the rest of the day soaking up the atmosphere of the Capital.
 You will then have dinner and an overnight stay in a highly recommended hotel in the city.

 Dinner and overnight stay at a 3-star hotel in Kathmandu